jamesabaja/jamesabaja/README.md

 - Visit my [LinkedIn](https://www.linkedin.com/in/jgabaja/) profile, or
 - Check out [jamesabaja.com](https://jamesabaja.com) for more info about me, my projects, and my work ✨

-I'm also currently working on a new product launching soon, so please stay tuned 👀
+I'm also currently working on a new product launching soon, stay tuned for more updates 👀

 <!--
 **jamesabaja/jamesabaja** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.